EfficiencyJunky/eec-for-squarespace/guide/README.md

 # SECTION 3 -- CONFIGURE BASIC BUILT-IN AND USER-DEFINED VARIABLES
 ## Setup a few Built-in Variables
 We need to make sure the Built-in variables we will be using are configured if they haven't been already
-1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, `Page Path`, `Page URL`, and `Referrer` by checking the box next to them in the list.
-If some or all have already been enabled then you don't need to do this step.
+1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, `Page Path`, `Page URL`, `Referrer`, and `Click Text` by checking the box next to them in the list.
+If these variables are already enabled then you don't need to do this step.
     When you're done you should see these variables available in the "Built-In Variables" list

     <img src="../img/02--GTM_and_Squarespace_Setup/03--builtin_variables.png">